-10. Would you seek employment with the State of Rhode Island at a future date?
+10. Would you seek employment with the State of Phode Island at a future date?
+Would you seek employment with the State of Rhode Island at a future date?
 Yes No Please explain: 11.
-Would you recommend employment with the State of Rhode Island to your friends and family Yes No ?
-Please explain: 12.
-Please complete the following statement: I don't know why the State of Rhode Island doesn't j ust Please complete the following statement: I feel the State of Rhode Island would benefit from changes, such as Please complete the following statement: I feel my Department would benefit from changes, s as uch Comments
+Would you recommend employment with the State of Rhode Island to your friends and family?
+Yes No Please explain: 12.
+Please complete the following statement: I don't know why the State of Rhode Island doesn't just Please complete the following statement: I feel the State of Rhode Island would benefit from changes, such as Please complete the following statement: I feel my Department would benefit from changes, such as Comments